DhirajBhakta/reflections/FLEETING_NOTES/DDIA/general.md

 _**Consensus** is the point of Linearizability.
 Getting everyone to agree on the same thing._
 [[#Consensus]]

+Some event happened (Italy won world cup) and it was recorded in a replicated DB.
+One user reads the event and exclaims "italy won!!", another user reloads the dashboard and sees the stale result that match is not yet finished.
+This is NOT Linearlizable!
+One you read an up-to-date value, you (and others) should NEVER read a stale value.

 #### Ordering & Causality — Why do you need it?
 _Ordering preserves Causality_